-In 1863, a stagecoach along the Overland Trail carrying an army payroll of $60,000 (which would be about $1 million dollars today) in ten and twenty dollar gold coins was destined for Fort Sanders in Wyoming Territory.
+In 1863, a stagecoach along the Overland Trail carrying an army payroll of $60,000 (which would be about $1 million today) in ten and twenty-dollar gold coins was destined for Fort Sanders in Wyoming Territory.
 The gold shipment represented several months of back pay for the soldiers at Fort Sanders; however, the unfortunate soldiers never saw the gold.

-However, before they could spend their ill-gained wealth, the bandits were pursued and killed by the U.S. Cavalry.
+However, before spending their ill-gained wealth, the bandits were pursued and killed by the U.S. Cavalry.
 The Cavalry later found the iron strong box in a nearby creek, the sides and bottom gone, riddled with bullet holes – and, obviously, empty.

-At the time, it was rumored that Joseph “Jack” Slade, the former Station Master was the leader of the gang.
-Jack Slade, not as famous as many other outlaw characters, was nevertheless, as notorious as many of them.
-Slade was said to have had an uncontrollable temper, was a heavy drinker, and had murdered in the past.
+At the time, it was rumored that Joseph “Jack” Slade, the former Station Master, was the gang leader.
+Not as famous as many other outlaw characters, Jack Slade was nevertheless as notorious as many of them.
+Slade was said to have had an uncontrollable temper, was a heavy drinker and had murdered in the past.